jj1bdx/airspy-fmradion/README.md

 * For Mac mini 2018 with 3.2 GHz Intel Core i7, 288 stages consume 99% of one CPU core
 * This filter is not effective when the IF bandwidth is narrow (192kHz)

-### L-R signal boosted for the stereo separation improvement
+### FM L-R signal boosted for the stereo separation improvement

-* Teruhiko Hayashi suggested boosting L-R signal by 1.017 for a better stereo separation
+* Teruhiko Hayashi suggested boosting L-R signal by 1.017 for a better stereo separation.
+Implemented since v0.7.6-pre3.

+### FM deemphasis error prevention

+* Teruhiko Hayashi suggested applying deemphasis *before* the sampling rate conversion, at the demodulator rate, higher than the audio output rate.
+Implemented since v0.7.6.

 ## No-goals